The History of CoffeeThe History of Coffee

 The right ratio of coffee to water

 Depending on your preference, a starting line is one gramme of coffee per 15 grammes of water, or 2 tablespoons in 177 ml of water.
+Adjust the proportion to make your nectar stronger or weaker.

 Choose a brewing method that suits your preferences and convenience